Christmas Time Is Here: Musical composition

 The song is a waltz composed in F major with an AABA form.
 During the "B section", the song tonicizes into the key of D-flat major.

 Reception and legacy

 "Christmas Time Is Here" remains a popular Christmas song long after its release; as Matt Thompson of The Atlantic writes, "If it wasn’t already a standard that first time it was played, it is now the very definition."
 Erik Adams of The A.V.
-Club pointed to the song's juxtaposition of nostalgic lyrics and minor-key composition as a reason for its longevity: "As 'Christmastime Is Here' and the other songs from A Charlie Brown Christmas have been folded into the catalogue of enduring Christmas carols, they’ve continued to stand out by representing a particular strain of wintry melancholy."
+Club pointed to the song's juxtaposition of nostalgic lyrics and wistful major-key composition as a reason for its longevity: "As 'Christmastime Is Here' and the other songs from A Charlie Brown Christmas have been folded into the catalogue of enduring Christmas carols, they’ve continued to stand out by representing a particular strain of wintry melancholy."

-The song has also charted on the Holiday 100, reaching number 17 in 2017—over 50 years after its original release.
+The song has also charted on the Billboard Holiday 100, reaching number 17 in 2017—over 50 years after its original release.

+In 2015, Japanese-Australian singer-songwriter Joji sampled the standard in his 2015 trip hop song "you suck charlie".